-Ibiza, known for its giant clubs, world-famous DJs and a summer vibe that anywhere else in the world finds hard to rival.
-Would you believe us though if we said that the party scene is only a small part of this otherwise laid back island?
+Known for its raving clubs and world-famous DJs, Ibiza’s nightlife is hard to beat.
+Would you believe us though if we said that the party scene is only a small part of this otherwise laidback island?

-Swap those dancing shoes for sandals, or even better bare-feet, and discover Ibiza’s sandy beaches.
-Cala Xuclar, surrounded by lush pine trees, is a wild coastal area of Ibiza but provides great swimming opportunities in the clear water and nearby Cala Xarraca’s water is some of the most blue sea water you’ll ever see.
-There are also spa-like properties at Cala Xarraca too with natural mud baths that are said to have healing properties!
+Swap those dancing shoes for sandals, or even better bare feet, and kick back on Ibiza’s sandy beaches.
+Cala Xuclar, surrounded by lush pine trees, is a wild coastal area of Ibiza but provides great swimming opportunities in the clear water, and nearby Cala Xarraca has some of the bluest waters you’ll ever see.

 Cala d’Hort is also a well-known quiet retreat.
-Hidden away in a National Park, this beach has managed to keep all of its natural beauty and has avoided being commercialised by huge hotels and noisy bars.
+Hidden away in a national park, this beach has managed to keep all of its natural beauty and hasn’t been commercialised by huge hotels and noisy bars.
 Instead, you’ll find an idyllic spot looking over the mysterious island of Es Vedra, the perfect place to appreciate the beauty of Ibiza.

-Many don’t explore the inner part of Ibiza but if you really want to get away from it all, that’s the place to be.
-Roam in between the olive groves during the summer and see the almond trees blossom in early spring, Ibiza’s countryside is a treat at any time of year.
+Many don’t explore Ibiza’s gorgeous interior but if you really want to get away from it all, that’s the place to be.
+Roam in between the olive groves during the summer and see the almond trees blossom in early spring.

 If you’re feeling particularly active, hike up to the highest point of the island for views over San Antonio and the Salinas salt flats.
-Sa Talaia is 475 metres above sea level and can also be reached by a 4x4 if you’re feeling slightly less outdoorsy!
+Sa Talaia is 475m (1,558ft) above sea level and can also be reached by a 4x4 if you’re feeling slightly less outdoorsy!

-For a coastal walk, there’s a leisurely 4.5km hike from Cala Xarraca to Cala Xuclar which turns inland through wooded valleys before emerging out at the coast.
+For a coastal walk, there’s a leisurely 4.5km (2.8 miles) hike from Cala Xarraca to Cala Xuclar, which turns inland through wooded valleys before emerging out at the coast.

-San Antonio is famed for its beautiful sunsets but why jostle among the crowds when you can have your own slice of the evening at Cala Salada.
-This secluded beach is slightly further north than San Antonio and you’ll have the ocean mainly to yourself as the sun sets on another beautiful day in Ibiza.
+San Antonio is famed for its beautiful sunsets but why jostle among the crowds when you can have your own slice of the evening at Cala Salada?
+This secluded beach is slightly further north than San Antonio and you’ll have the ocean mainly to yourself as the sun sets on another blissful day in Ibiza.